-Yes, if you’re coming to Tucson, you’ll most likely go the Arizona-Sonora Desert Museum
+Yes, if you’re coming to Tucson, you’ll most likely go to the Arizona-Sonora Desert Museum

 or Mission San Xavier del Bac

 .
 Great choices, for sure.
 However, if you’re here for an extended stay or are on your second or third visit, here are some options to explore Tucson further.

 The vision of founders Patricia and Walter Arnell, the Mini Time Machine is an incredible collection of miniature houses, rooms and more presented in an immersive, interactive environment that kids and adults alike love.
 Mixing a permanent collection of magical places, glimpses into the history and around the world, with imaginative temporary exhibits, the Mini Time Machine Museum is likely to bring a smile to your face.

 Franklin Auto Museum

 The Franklin Automobile Company built cars in America from 1902 to 1934 out of the Syracuse, New York area before essentially becoming a forgotten part of our country’s vehicular history (although, for what it’s worth, Amelia Earhart drove a Franklin).
 However, Thomas Hubbard, an avid fan of the brand, didn’t forget and his personal collection (plus Franklin Auto research materials) now makes up this quirky neighborhood museum, showcasing some amazing old cars.